-Among other installation works, Barnaby Evans created Temple to Milk in 1989, Protecting the Flag in 1990, Execution Coda (with artist Irene Lawrence) in 1993, Plumb Line in 1994, and Solstice Courtyard in 1997.
+Among other art installation works, Barnaby Evans created Temple to Milk in 1989, Protecting the Flag in 1990, Execution Coda (with artist Irene Lawrence) in 1993, Plumb Line in 1994, and Solstice Courtyard in 1997.
 Evans created Rikyū’s Second Dream for the Rhode Island School of Design Museum of Art for the summer of 1999, a related work, 613 Lengths of Bamboo at the Brattleboro Museum of Art and Heart of Glass for the Museum of Glass and Contemporary Art in Tacoma, Washington, both in 2001.
-Evans created two installations entitled Never Use a Red Pen in honor of Dr. J. Mark Schuster, one on the MIT campus and one at First Night Boston, both in 2008.
-1000 Ships, a meditation on the bicentennial of the abolition of the slave trade, was a collaboration with Lyra Monteiro and Andrew Losowsky of The Museum on Site presented at WaterFire in 2008.
+Evans installed “Moving Water” for the Institute of Contemporary Art’s Vita Brevis Program in Boston in 2001, created in two sites on the Charles River at MIT in Cambridge and in The Fens by the Museum of Fine Arts in Boston.
+Evans created two installations entitled “Never Use a Red Pen” in honor of Dr. J. Mark Schuster, one on the MIT campus and one at First Night Boston, both in 2008.
+“1000 Ships”, a meditation on the bicentennial of the abolition of the slave trade, was a collaboration with Lyra Monteiro and Andrew Losowsky of The Museum on Site presented at WaterFire in 2008.
 Starry, Starry Night was a new installation at WaterFire Providence unveiled in 2009.
 Bridge of Stars followed closely behind illuminating another part of the installation in 2010.
-Evans has created installations of WaterFire in Columbus, Ohio and in Kansas City, Missouri.
-Evans is currently exploring art installations for a number of other cities including St. Petersburg, Barcelona, Seoul, Hiroshima, Rome, Padua and Venice.